Nirav Modi told me he would get me killed, UK court hears from ‘dummy director’

-A video recorded by so-called “dummy directors” associated with companies linked to Nirav Modi was submitted by the CBI to the UK court, hearing the extradition case against the fugitive diamond merchant, as evidence of the "coercion and threats" he employed in the course of fraud and money laundering.
-A group of six Indian men can be heard on the video recording played at Westminster Magistrates’ Court in London during the trial this week, with each of them making allegations of being forced to leave Dubai and come to Cairo, Egypt, where their passports were confiscated and they were allegedly made to sign dubious documents against their will by Nirav Modi’s brother, Nehal Modi.
+Threats of being implicated for theft and even being killed are among the allegations caught on camera in a video recorded by so-called "dummy directors" associated with companies linked to Nirav Modi, which was submitted by the CBI to the UK court hearing the extradition case against the diamond merchant charged with fraud and money laundering.
+A group of six Indian men can be heard on the video recording played at Westminster Magistrates' Court in London during the trial this week, with each of them making allegations of being forced to leave Dubai and come to Cairo, Egypt, where their passports were confiscated and they were allegedly made to sign dubious documents against their will by Nirav Modi's brother, Nehal Modi.

 "My name is Ashish Kumar Mohanbhai Lad, I am the namesake owner of Sunshine Gems Limited, Hong Kong, and Unity Trading Fze, Dubai," says one of the men on the recording from June 2018.
 "Nirav Modi phoned me and told me that he would implicate me for theft.
 He used the worst expletives… told me that he would get me killed... he did so much to us," he says, speaking in Hindi.